Dan Thorpe's Acoustic Guitar Domination

 This is one of the scary but funny guitar songs that most of you will recognise the sound of but not necessarily the name.

-It is the haunted house/vampire/creepy cartoon music that is recognisable and makes for an easy kids guitar songs but if you`re like me you`ll love it as an adult too.
+It is the haunted house/vampire/creepy cartoon music that is recognisable and makes for an easy kids’ guitar song, but if you’re like me, you’ll love it as an adult too.

 Three other must learn fingerpicking songs

-These are three I highly recommend you learn once you have the tackled the above list.
+These are three I highly recommend you learn once you have tackled the above list.

-• James Taylor – Fire and Rain – Definitely one of best fingerpicking guitarists of all time
+• James Taylor – Mexico – Definitely one of the best fingerpicking guitarists of all time.

 How to play easy guitar songs with good technique